glossia/glossia/README.md

 This repository contains **multiple flavors of Glossia licensed under different licenses.** The following table shows the different flavors and their licenses:

 - **Cloud:** This is the version of Glossia hosted at [glossia.ai](https://glossia.ai).
 This version includes the proprietary code under `lib/cloud` and can't be self-hosted.
-Doing so implies a violation of the license and will be prosecuted.
+Doing so implies a violation of the license.
-- **Community:** This is a minimal version of Glossia that can be self-hosted to continuously localize content from GitHub and GitLab repositories.
+- **Community:** This is a community version of Glossia that can be self-hosted to continuously localize content from GitHub and GitLab repositories.
 This version is licensed under AGPLv3 and distributed through the [GitHub Packages Registry](https://github.com/glossia/glossia/pkgs/container/community) as a Docker image.
-- **Enterprise:** This is a more advanced version of Glossia that can be self-hosted to continuously localize content from multiple sources and using adaptative context.
+- **Enterprise:** This is a version of Glossia with enterprise features that can be self-hosted to continuously localize content from multiple sources and using adaptative context.
 It's also distributed through the [GitHub Packages Registry](https://github.com/glossia/glossia/pkgs/container/community), and hosting it requires having an enterprise license.

 ## Development